dyanavalerya/ComputerVisionMiniProject/README.md

 # ComputerVisionMiniProject
 A manual classifier that distinguishes between three different classes of the same category.
 Category: garbabe, classes: empty can, plastic bottle, cardboard.
+The project makes use of functions that work with multiple images at a time, probably not the best approach for a larger scale project, but it served as a very good exercise.
+This classifier does not work at all times, and therefore, can only be used as inspiration rather than for a more serious task.

 This mini project is part of the Robot Vision course at Aalborg University.